 Wilberforce House and Georgian Houses, High Street, Hull (Wilberforce’s Birthplace and also includes an exhibition and artifacts about slavery)

 Statue to Wilberforce outside Hull College.

 Pocklington School, Pocklington YO24.
-(Wrote his first anti-slavery letter here).
+(He wrote his first anti-slavery letter there).